-Coronavirus & Your Parks (Updated 7/24/20)
+Coronavirus & Your Parks (Updated 11/17/20)

-More than 70 miles of fabulous trails exist in your 25 parks throughout the county and are open as usual.
+More than 70 miles of fabulous trails exist in your 27 parks throughout the county and are open as usual.
 Please get out and enjoy them!

-UPDATE 6/1/20: The West Woods Nature Center and Big Creek Park’s Meyer Center have reopened observing normal business hours (10 AM to 4:30 PM, with the Meyer Center closed on weekends).
-Please note that some hands-on elements remain off-limits per state guidelines for such areas, but there is still so much to see and do!
-Signs on the doors ask that patrons practice social distancing, maintaining six feet from staff and fellow visitors, and respect building capacity limitations as indicated by staff.
+The West Woods Nature Center and Big Creek Park’s Meyer Center are observing normal business hours (10 AM to 4:30 PM, with the Meyer Center closed on weekends).
+While some hands-on elements remain off-limits per state guidelines for such areas, and water fountains have been deactivated until further notice, there is still much to see and do during your visit.
+Signs on the doors ask that patrons maintain six feet from staff and fellow visitors and respect building capacity limitations as indicated by staff.

-Geauga Park District recognizes the importance of ensuring the health of our Geauga County community at large.
+Geauga Park District recognizes the importance of ensuring the health of our community at large.
 Staff will continue to follow the most current recommendations of our leadership in the health care and government sectors.
 Updates will be posted to our website and social media as soon as they become available.

 “Our ultimate goal is to continue to ensure the safety of our park guests, volunteers and staff,” Executive Director John Oros said.
-“We recognize our 25 parks and 78 trails are a valuable asset to our county residents, and are honored to provide outdoor amenities for you and your family to enjoy during this time.
+“We recognize our 27 parks and 78 trails are a valuable asset to our county residents, and are honored to provide outdoor amenities for you and your family to enjoy during this time.

-oing for a hike during these trying times.
+“We are also pleased that our elected officials recognized the benefits of getting outside and going for a hike during these trying times.
 Our parks will provide you and your family a place of solitude and refuge.
 Please get outside and enjoy everything Nature has to offer this season, and thank you for your patience as we work together to address this situation.”